How-to: Set up your team’s Evernote Business workspace

 Tags are for filtering the contents of a notebook.
 For instance, within a “Customers” notebook you could use the tag “Jane Smith” to indicate notes related to that particular customer.
 You can filter by multiple tags as well (e.g., by customer and year, or project and person assigned).

-As team members are creating notebooks and tags for your company, encourage them to create business notebooks and business tags instead of personal notebooks and personal tags.
 For an example of how a business may set up their Evernote Business workspace, view a sample organizational structure.

 Create note-naming conventions to make sure everyone on your team titles their notes consistently.
 Doing so will make it easier for team members to locate the note they need when they are searching or browsing.